Db2-DTE-POC/wxddemo/docs/wxd-wireguard.md

 ## Accessing the Image

 The email from TechZone that indicate that the image is ready will contain a link to to your reservations.
-Click on the link and search for the IBM watsonx.data reservation.
+Click on the link and search for the watsonx.data reservation.
 Make sure the download the VPN certificate onto your machine. **Do not use the VM Remote Console button on the reservation.**

 More details: [Accessing a TechZone image](wxd-reference-access.md)